WiseGuru/ccna-definitions-vault/10 - Guides and Management/WiseGuru's CCNA Definitions.md

 This is (and always will be) a **work in progress**, and as such, it will have *incomplete* or *incorrect* information.
 I started this database of definitions in 2023 part-way through my own CCNA studies, and so some entries were never updated beyond creation or were never created at all.

-If you're not sure where to start, I'm trying to get everything sorted by their [[CCNA Objectives]].
+If you're not sure where to start, I'm trying to get everything sorted by their [[CCNA Objectives and Exam Topics]].
 I'm going through every page to connect all the exam topics, but let me know if I've missed one (and please include its topic!)

 ### Add these notes directly to your Obsidian Vault
 If you would like a copy of these notes **directly** in your [Obsidian.md](https://obsidian.md/) **vault**, now you can!
 Just go to [this GitHub repository](https://github.com/WiseGuru/ccna-definitions-vault), click on the "Code" dropdown menu, and download it as a *zip* file.
 Extract the folders and copy/paste them into your vault, and you should be good to go!